-Any pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school and/or tardy in excess of thirty (30) minutes on three occasions in one school year without valid excuse or any combination thereof, is considered to be a truant under the law [Education Code Section 48260 (a)].
-Upon a pupil's initial classification as a truant, the school district shall utilize the Notification of Truancy Letter to notify the pupil's parent/guardian (Education Code Section 48260.5), by mail or other reasonable means of the following:
+Any pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school and/or tardy or absent in excess of thirty (30) minutes on three occasions in one school year without valid excuse or any combination thereof, is considered to be a truant under the law [Education Code Section 48260 (a)].

+Upon a pupil's initial classification as a truant, the school district shall notify the pupil's parent/guardian (Education Code Section 48260.5) of the following:

-- The pupil is truant; - That the parent or guardian is obligated to compel the attendance of the pupil at school; - That parent or guardian who fails to meet these obligations may be guilty of an infraction and subject to prosecution; - That alternative educational programs are available in the District; - That the parent or guardian has the right to meet with appropriate school personnel to discuss solutions to the pupil's truancy; - That the pupil may be subject to prosecution; - That the pupil may be subject to suspension, restriction or delay of the pupil's driving privilege; - That it is recommended that the parent or guardian accompany the pupil to school and attend classes with the pupil for one day.
+- The pupil is truant; - That the parent/guardian is obligated to compel the attendance of the pupil at school: - That parent/guardian who fails to meet these obligations may be guilty of an infraction and subject to prosecution; - That alternative educational programs are available in the Los Angeles Unified; - That the parent/guardian has the right to meet with appropriate school personnel to discuss solutions to the pupil's truancy; - That the pupil may be subject to prosecution; - That it is recommended that the parent/guardian accompany the pupil to school and attend classes with the pupil for one day.